 However, the dilemma has come around again.

-I’m going back to school with an interest to get into the advertising world.
-One of my biggest fears is that I will be in a position where I have to put together a positive ad campaign for a company or product that conflicts with my principles.
+I’m going back to school with an interest in getting into the advertising world.
+One of my biggest fears is that I will be in a position to put together a positive ad campaign for a company or product that conflicts with my principles.
 Will I trade in those principles for a nice bonus?
-Will I be able to risk the conflict and ramifications that come with standing up and saying, no thanks?
+Will I be able to risk the conflict and the ramifications that come with standing up and saying, “No thanks”?

 I hope that I can keep my soul.
 I hope that I can keep my integrity.
 I hope that I’m not the one stumbling into harm’s way in pursuit of a dollar bill floating away.